alloc/alien-rpc/packages/service/readme.md

   // TODO: return some JSON-compatible data
 })
 ```

+For more on the path pattern syntax, see the “Path patterns” section of the [Pathic readme](https://github.com/alloc/alien-rpc/tree/master/packages/pathic#readme).

+Your routes can be declared anywhere in your codebase, as long as they are _exported_ and the `alien-rpc` generator is told where to find them.
+It's best practice to have dedicated modules for your routes (i.e. avoid declaring them alongside other exports that aren't routes).

 If you prefer all-caps HTTP methods, you can use the exported `route.GET` function instead.
 There is no functional difference, but it's a matter of personal preference.